Canadian Border Crossing Information

 Persons who are inadmissible due to previous criminal activity can apply to the CIC's Rehabilitation Program in order to obtain temporary or permanent admittance into Canada

 Canadian Travellers Returning Home

 The procedure for crossing the border is relatively similar if you're a Canadian citizen returning from a holiday in the United States.
-If you did any personal shopping, the amount of goods and merchandise that you're allowed to bring back is dependant on the length of time that you've spend across the border.
+If you did any personal shopping, the amount of goods and merchandise that you're allowed to bring back is dependent on the length of time that you've spent across the border.

 Likewise, you're responsible to claim any currency that you've accumulated on your trip (winnings from a lottery, for example) or withdrawals or leftover funds (if the currency exceeds $10,000 Canadian Dollars) and are obligated to inform the CBSA officer of any tobacco, alcohol or food products that you may be carrying.
 Furthermore, Canadian residents are unable to import prohibited firearms that were newly acquired during their visit to the United States.

-Like Sunset Country on Facebook for updates and information on travelling to Canada
+Like Sunset Country on Facebook for updates and information on traveling to Canada